 a) Site Development Standards.
-Minor changes to the site development standards set forth in the Specific Plan, including lot size and coverage, building height, setbacks, and unit mix requirements, that do not increase or decrease any one standard by more than 20%, with the exception of maximum building height, which shall not be increased by more than 10%.
+Minor changes to the site development standards set forth in the Specific Plan, including lot size and coverage, building heightsetbacks, and setbackunit mix requirements, that do not increase or decrease any one standard by more than 20%.

 - b) Design Guidelines.
 Minor changes to the design guidelines, including changes in the exterior architectural styles, colors, or materials, so long as the changes are similar to and have the same general appearance comparable to or of a higher quality as the guidelines approved, and meet the intent of the design guidelines. - c) Mobility Plan.
 Minor changes to the Mobility Plan, including modifications to the approved Pedestrian and Paving Plan, alignment, location and design of internal streets, and/or layout of the parking lot, provided that such adjustments do not change the requirement of providing adequate infrastructure and/or public facilities within the Plan area. - d) Park Plan.
 Subsequent to the approval of the Conceptual Park Plan contained in this Specific plan, minor changes to the approved Park Plan, including modifications to the approved design and layout, park amenities, play equipment, and pedestrian paths, as long as the amount of open space provided and the number of recreational amenities remain consistent with the approved Park Plan. - e) Landscape Plan.
 Minor changes to the Tree and Planting Plan, as well as landscape requirements set forth in Chapter 3 and landscape design guidelines set forth in Chapter 5 of this Specific Plan, as long as they do not exceed a 20% deviation from total tree and plant species and are compliant with the Los Angeles County Fire Department Fuel Modification Guidelines. - f) Wall and Fence Plan.
 Changes to the Wall and Fence Plan, including modifications to the approved location and design of the walls and fences, provided that such adjustments are similar to and have the same intended function and/or general appearance comparable to or of a higher quality as the approved. - g) Stormwater Treatment Design.
-Any changes to the stormwater treatment design, as long as the changes retain compliance with regional water quality standards regulations. - h) Other modifications of a similar nature to those listed above that are deemed minor by the City Manager upon written recommendation from the and Director of Planning and Community Preservation are in keeping with the purpose and intent of the approved Specific Plan and are in conformance with the General Plan. - i) Increases to floor area2, the location and number of one-story homes, or number of parking spaces within the public park's parking lot shall not be considered minor modifications.
+Any changes to the stormwater treatment design, as long as the changes retain compliance with regional water quality standards regulations. - h) Other modifications of a similar nature to those listed above that are deemed minor by the City Manager upon written recommendation from the Director of Planning and Community Preservation are in keeping with the purpose and intent of the approved Specific Plan and are in conformance with the General Plan. - i) Increases to floor area2, the location and number of one-story homes, or increases to height shall not be considered minor modifications.